Doughboys (Canadian band): Post-breakup

 Kastner subsequently formed All Systems Go! with Mark Arnold and Frank Daly of Big Drill Car.
-He was married to Nicole de Boer and lived in Silverlake, California.
-They have a daughter, Summer Lee.
+He was married to Nicole de Boer.
 His first solo album entitled Have You Seen Lucky was released in June 2006.
 He has also composed a number of film and TV soundtracks, including work on Phil the Alien, Universal Soldier and B.R.A.T.S of the Lost Nebula.
 In 2000 Kastner along with Jon Bond Head made a guest appearance on Brock Pytel's solo album Second Choice.
 In 2008 Kastner toured with Bran Van 3000 and recorded an album with them.

 Cummins formed the band Bionic.
 He also produced a number of albums, and also spent a six-month stint playing with the Besnard Lakes.
 He writes a music column for The Montreal Mirror.

 Wiz formed Serpico and Ipanema, but died in London, England on December 6, 2006 from a blood clot on the brain.

 Paul Newman worked as a road manager after the Doughboys broke up.
 Later he joined The Forgotten Rebels.
 He currently plays in Big Rude Jake's band Blue Mercury Coupe.
-Paul currently is one of the main stage techs for Coldplay tours worldwide.

-Brock Pytel currently plays guitar and fronts East Vancouver's SLIP~ons.
+Brock Pytel plays guitar and fronts East Vancouver's SLIP~ons.